keithbsmiley-other/emilysite/_posts/2021-2-10-humoral-medicine.md

 Some works were saved.
 Some of the works were recopied and circulated through other texts.
 However, our understanding of ancient culture is extremely limited because of this.

 Along with the rise of monotheism, the world saw eight different holy wars fought on a global scale, three of the worst plagues in human history (heard of the Black Death?), and extreme famine.
 So, why is a nine-hundred year chunk of human history referred to as the “Dark Ages” (AKA medieval period or Middle Ages)?
 Societal progress (the evolution of knowledge in fields such as science, philosophy, government, and art), simply wasn’t prolific.
 Not lost, mind you, but slowed to a crawl.
-Physicians of the Middle Ages still practiced Humoral medicine as taught by Hippocrates and, later, Galen, but they didn’t push medical progress forward in any great way.
+Physicians of the Middle Ages still practiced humoral medicine as taught by Hippocrates and, later, Galen, but they didn’t push medical progress forward in any great way.

 Welp, we made it.
 We cut through the brambles.
 We stomped down the twigs.
 We machete-ed through those pesky, thorny vines.
 Now, we find ourselves back on a, somewhat, clearer path.
 Brush off the dirt.
 Put a Band-Aide™ on any cuts.
 Ice any bumps you might have.[^16]